Helping everyone move on Merseyside

 For more information about these routes click here to read the news article on Liverpool City Region’s website.

 Cycling is great for boosting your mental and physical well-being.
 It’s a low impact activity, so it’s ideal if you’re looking for a gentle form of exercise.
 It’s also one of the best forms of physical activity if you’re recovering from a joint injury or you suffer with arthritis – it can help strengthen leg muscles and so actively support your joints and in some cases lessen joint pain.

 Whether you’re a seasoned cyclist, new to two wheels or you’ve rediscovered a love of cycling, we have some handy tips and advice to make your cycling journey a safe, easy and happy experience.
-From free adult and child cycle sessions (see below) to resources like Collideoscope (the national initiative allowing cyclists to report collisions or near misses).
-We also have a ‘Cyclists’ section on our website, where you’ll find practical advice and see what we are doing to help cyclists in general.
+From free adult and child cycle sessions (see below), we also have a ‘Cyclists’ section on our website, where you’ll find practical advice and see what we are doing to help cyclists in general.

 Adult Cycle Skills Sessions – FREE

 Merseyside Road Safety Partnership and Liverpool CA have identified funding to provide, free one-to-one and group Cycle Skills sessions for adults who live, work or study in Merseyside.
 These National Cycle Training Standards sessions are tailored to suit the individual’s needs.

 The sessions last for two hours and you can choose from: Basic Cycle Skills, Urban Cycle Skills and Advanced Cycle Skills.
 For full details of what these sessions entail and to book individual sessions and group courses online click here.

 Student Cycle Skills Sessions – FREE